oluwadami123/Landing-Page-with-HTML5-CSS3/README.md

-# Portfolio-with-HTML&CSS
+# Landing web page with HTML&CSS

-Built a landing page with HTML 5 and CSS 3 and a sprinkle of JavaScript.
+Built a landing portfolio from scratch page with HTML5 and CSS3 with a sprinkle of Javascript.
+Click (here)[https://chimerical-wisp-5c1812.netlify.app/] to access the web page